-The Šibenik cathedral was the life work of an artist from Zadar, Juraj Dalmatinac, who, like many Dalmatians, studied in Venice.
-In 1441, at the age of 31, the sculptor was summoned to Šibenik to supervise the building of the cathedral, a project he oversaw until his death, 32 years later.
+The Šibenik cathedral was the life work of artist Juraj Dalmatinac of Zadar, who, like many Dalmatians, studied in Venice.
+In 1441, at the age of 31, the sculptor was summoned to Šibenik to supervise the building of the cathedral, a project he oversaw until his death 32 years later.
 Today, the Cathedral of St. James is listed as a UNESCO World Heritage site, for its “fruitful outcome of considerable interchanges of influences between the three culturally different regions of Northern Italy, Dalmatia and Tuscany in the 15th and 16th centuries.”

-Split’s heritage is dominated by its Roman period, and the must-see attraction is the fabulous UNESCO-listed Diocletian’s Palace, built by the Roman emperor Diocletian, who was particularly known for his persecution of early Christians.
+Split’s heritage is dominated by its Roman period, and the must-see attraction is the fabulous UNESCO-listed the Palace of Diocletian, built by the Roman emperor of the same name, who was known for his persecution of early Christians.
 The emperor’s choice of Split as a retirement home is a testament to the city’s grand setting, a backdrop of muscular mountains dropping into tourmaline waters.

-But the arrival of the Venetians in 1420 turned Split into a major port-city, and though heavily fortified, it offered trade routes into Croatia’s Ottoman-held interior.
-The Jewish community, which prospered after the inquisition, developed this trade, as well as education, which the Venetians had little interest in.
+But the arrival of the Venetians in 1420 turned Split into a major port-city, and although heavily fortified, it offered trade routes into Croatia’s Ottoman-held interior.
+The Jewish community, which prospered after the Inquisition, developed this trade route, as well as education, which interested the Venetians very little.
 Today, Split is home to the world’s second-oldest Jewish ghetto, founded after the one in Venice.
-The synagogue, built into the western wall of the palace around 1500, is the world’s second oldest continuously-operated Sephardic Synagogue, and on Marjan Hill above the city lies a Jewish cemetery wrapped in pine forest.
+The synagogue, built into the western wall of the palace around 1500, is the world’s second oldest continuously operated Sephardic Synagogue, and on Marjan Hill above the city lies a Jewish cemetery wrapped in pine forest.

 A great daytrip from Split is the historic city of Trogir, 16 miles west.
 Occupying a tiny island just a stone’s throw from the mainland, Trogir is renowned for its exceptional preservation of Renaissance and Baroque buildings from the Venetian period.
 Of note: the three-naved Cathedral of St. Lawrence, which was built over a period of three centuries allowing it to exhibit successive Dalmatian architectural styles.